natepisarski/validationer/README.md

 * DoesContain(x)

 # Extending Validationer
-The idea is that the validationer "standard library" will grow to include everything you might want to validate.
-Obviously, this being the real world and all, that will be impossible.
-So, you can create your own validation rules to plug into the validationer engine.
+Validationer is an engine more than it is a library.
+Creating your own validation rules is integral to using the package.

+## High Customization
 Any Javascript function that takes the arguments: `item, Success, Error, context` can be a validation rule.

 ```javascript